 “false witnesses” – Those who are not merely mistaken or perhaps wrong, but willfully and purposely lying.

 “such as breathe out violence” – In the Old Testament this is most often associated with “sinful violence”, a description of extreme wickedness.
 It is used in connection to the cause of the Flood in Noah’s time.
 (Gen. 6:11, 13)

-Point: Whereas the opening list speaks to influence attempting to spiritually draw us away from the Lord, here it is narrowed down to their specific tactics.
+Point: Whereas the opening list speaks to influences attempting to spiritually draw us away from the Lord, here it is narrowed down to their specific tactics.
 They are not merely mistaken or acting out of factual error but willfully working against anyone who is a follower of Christ, even to the point of using lies and even violence.

 Q: What is sought as the proper response to such outright enemies?

 A: To be taught “Your way” and led “in a level path” so as to not be turned over to them.

 Point: Immediate concern for one’s own spiritual state is always the correct spiritual response.